oapicf/pinterest-sdk/clients/ruby/generated/docs/AudiencesApi.md

 opts = {
   bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
   order: 'ASCENDING', # String | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
 For received audiences, it is sorted by sharing event time.
 Note that higher-value IDs are associated with more-recently added items.
   page_size: 56, # Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-  ownership_type: 'OWNED' # String | <strong>This feature is currently in beta and not available to all apps.</strong> Filter audiences by ownership type.
+  ownership_type: 'OWNED' # String | Filter audiences by ownership type.
 }

 begin